WordPress/gutenberg/platform-docs/docs/intro.md

 root.render(<Editor />);
 ```

-That's it, you now have a very basic block editor with several block types included by default: paragraphs, headings, lists, quotes, images...
+That's it!
+You now have a very basic block editor with several block types included by default: paragraphs, headings, lists, quotes, images...